 Rep. Jim Evans, D-Jackson, who's a minister, objected to the displays, saying politicians who try to use holy texts for their own benefit have "a weak understanding of God's word."

 What caught my eye was the suggestion that the Sermon on the Mount should be included.
 Now, let's think about this, for a moment.
 Maybe it would be alright to encourage these legislators to vote for this – heck, let's encourage Congress.
 There would be a catch, though (there's always a catch).
 They'd have to read the Sermon on the Mount, and explain how they apply those teachings in their own actions.
-You certainly could start with the Beatitudes:
+You certainly could start with the Beatitudes:"We need to not use God's holy word to divide us but to join us," Reynolds said.
+"The Beatitudes are the bedrock of everything all of us have been taught that is good and pure and decent."

 Blessed are the poor in spirit, for theirs is the kingdom of heaven.